Good brain foods

 Lifestyle

-Few activities will help you sleep better than some form of exercise during the day, particularly after a starchy meal.
-Whether it's walking, swimming or cycling, or another favourite, it makes little difference.
+Few activities will help you sleep better than some form of daily exercise; after supper surprisingly is more effective.
+Whether it's walking, swimming or cycling makes little difference.
 Your brain needs attention seven days a week.
-Could you stroll to church, school or the shops; and step it out at lunchtime, apple in hand?
+Could you stroll to church, school or the shops?
+Will you step it out at lunchtime, apple in hand?

 It is interesting that in all five of the Blue Zone countries of the world where ten times as many folk live to vigorous and strong old age they are religious; but they belong to different faiths.
-Unwinding, meditating, or being still before God it would seem are an important part of nourishing your brain.
+Unwinding, meditating or being still before God it would seem are important parts of nourishing your brain.
 A forest bathe without your cellphone might serve a similar purpose.
 It's all about mental relaxation.

-One could add many different activities with the same theme tune; perhaps play your guitar or flute, paint a picture or plant some broad beans in the garden.
+One could add many different activities with the same theme tune; perhaps play your guitar, paint a picture or plant some broad beans in the garden.
 Opening a beehive and watching the most amazingly organised society at work does a power of good for my own brain.

 When did you last go on a hike?
 It is certainly good for your brain.